sewonist/distribusi/README.md

 # ✌

+## History

+Distribusi was first conceptualized as a tool which supported a contribution by Dennis de Bel, Danny van der Kleij and Roel Roscam Abbing to the [ruru house](http://ruruhuis.nl/) organized by [Reinaart Vanhoe](http://vanhoe.org/) and the [ruangrupa](http://ruru.ruangrupa.org/) collective during 2016 Sonsbeek Biennale in Arnhem.
+During the biennale time the ruru house was a lively meeting place with a programme of discussions, workshops, lectures, culinary activities, performances, pop-up markets and even karaoke evenings, where curators and Arnhemmers met.

+The contribution consisted of setting up distribusi.ruruhuis.nl (distribusi is bahasa Indonesian for 'distribution') which was a website connected to a server in the space.
+Rather than a hidden administrative interface, the server was present and visible and an invitation was extended to visitors to use it to publish material online.
+This was done by inserting a USB-drive into any of the ports.
+The distribusi script would then turn the contents of that stick it into a website.
+Once the USB-drive was removed that website was no longer on-line.
+Over time distribusi.ruruhuis.nl hosted photos, books and movies.
+The website is now off-line but the tool that was used to make it is still used in Varia

 ## Change It

 You'll need to get a copy of the repository and then do an [editable] install: